White-backed vulture: Diet and feeding

-White-backed vultures are obligate scavengers with a high level of specialization on carrion.
-Their primary food sources are the carcasses of large, grazing animals found the wooded savannahs where it lives.
-This includes warthogs, zebras, gazelles, ostriches and even livestock.
-Their beaks are medium-sized not adapted for tearing through tough skin, so they are limited to eating soft tissues, such as the viscera, using a pulling feeding tactic.
+White-backed vultures are obligate scavengers with a high level of specialization on carrion and bone fragments.
+Their primary food sources are the carcasses of large, grazing animals found in the wooded savannahs where it lives.
+This includes warthogs, zebras, gazelles, rhinoceroses, buffalos especially African buffalos, ostriches and even livestock.
+Their beaks are medium-sized, and not adapted for tearing through tough skin, so they are limited to eating soft tissues, such as the viscera, using a pulling feeding tactic.

 White-backed vultures circle through the sky in search of freshly dead animals, often following other scavenger birds and mammalian carnivores to find it.
 Gyps vultures are considered social vultures which rely heavily on conspecifics to provide information about the position of food and carcasses.
 The circling flight pattern of vultures is not a signal to other vultures about food, contrary to popular belief.
 Such signaling could increase competition around limited resources, so vultures instead rely on both personal and social cues to locate carcasses while balancing the risk of competition through selective use of social information in flight decisions.

 White-backed vultures feed in groups and are often one of the first vulture species to arrive at a carcass.

 Breeding

 White-backed vultures nest in trees.
-They typically choose tall trees along riparian habitats and show strong a preference for Acacia species.
+They typically choose tall trees along riparian habitats and show a strong preference for Acacia species.
 The nests are large, around 1m in diameter, and are made of large sticks and lined with leaves and grasses.

 A study which monitored 32 African white-backed vulture nests in the Masai Mara National Reserve during the period 2003 to 2007 showed that the mean nesting success was 59%.
 Another long-term study conducted in Linyanti, Botswana found that there were rapid declines in nesting numbers during a 10 year period.
 In 2007, there were 73 breeding pairs nesting in the area with a minimum density of 14.9 nests per 100 square kilometers.
 By 2017, this declined to 22 breeding pairs nesting and 4.49 nests per 100 square kilometers.
 In addition to a decrease in the number of active nests in the area, breeding success declined from 62% in 2006 to 37% in 2017.

 White-backed vultures face threats from habitat degradation and poaching; as such they have been shown to avoid anthropogenically-disturbed areas when selecting nest sites and protection status is also a strong determinant of site selection.

 White-backed vultures have a long breeding cycle.
 The incubation period is around 8 weeks and the nestling period is about 4–5 months.